fyne-io/developer.fyne.io/tour/introduction/guis.md

 Graphical applications are often more complicated to create than web based or command line applications.
-Fyne uses the great design of Go to make building beautify graphical applications simple and fast.
+Fyne uses the great design of Go to make building beautiful graphical applications simple and fast.

 For a graphical application to work we need to create a window and ask the app to run.
 Doing so will start the event handling code that responds